 Need to take the ACT test?
 Great!
 You're at the right place.

 Jones County Junior College offers many opportunities for you to take the Residual ACT Test.
 We are excited that you are making plans for college, and we want to make the preparation process as simple as possible.
 Below you will find dates, times, locations, cost and what to bring for the Residual ACT Test on the Jones campus as well as contact information concerning Jones testing.
+Scores will be mailed to the address provided by the student on the answer folder within three to five business days.

 7:50 A.M. - 12:30 P.M.